Chinese composition holds 20% of the total grade for PSLE in Singapore.

 3. Keep up-to-date with trending words

-Reading news is very important, but if your child can’t (or won’t) do that, they should at least understand trending words.
-For example, if the school chooses to test on “Zika virus”, or “Donald Trump”, students have to know what these are in Chinese to write about them.
-So, you or their Chinese tutor should compile a list of important phrases and words.
-Then, use pictures or videos whilst explaining so your child will remember them…forever!
+Reading the Singapore newspaper is very simple form of practice to familiarise themselves with keywords and phrases.
+But if your child can’t (or won’t) do it, they should at least familiarise themselves with trending topics.
+For example, if the school chooses to test on the “Coronavirus”, or “Donald Trump”, students have to know what these are in Chinese to write about them.

 4. Have handy catchphrases (成语)

 When I was in Primary School, my Chinese composition catchphrase was “风和日丽”.
-It helps to have a few stellar idioms (成语) that are versatile and add to vocabulary marks effortlessly.
+While time has moved on and other better phrases are deemed more fit for use, it helps to have a few stellar idioms (成语) that are versatile and add to vocabulary marks effortlessly.
 You can use popular ones such as these:

-While you’re at it, memorise some good and versatile composition phrases to beef up the compo’s body as well!
+While you’re at it, memorise some good and versatile composition phrases to beef up the compositions’ body as well!
 For example:

 - Scared – 我越想越着急，越想越害怕。我的心扑扑直跳，